Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/05-wireguard-setup.md

 # Wireguard VPN Setup

-If you have no background in Wireguard VPN, here is a good reference to start with: [Set Up a WireGuard VPN on Linux](https://medium.com/@jae.yoon7373/how-to-manually-configure-a-vpn-with-wireguard-with-linux-781f5f106f8b)
+If you have no background in WireGuard VPN, here is a good reference to start with: [Set Up a WireGuard VPN on Linux](https://medium.com/@jae.yoon7373/how-to-manually-configure-a-vpn-with-wireguard-with-linux-781f5f106f8b)

 This is a brief overview of the IP Addresses we are going to assign to each container: